GreenStriker/RahmanMemberVault/README.md

 - **Clarity**: Swagger UI makes it trivial for front‑end developers or third‑party integrators to explore and test endpoints.
 - **Supportability**: Global exception handling emits user‑friendly errors and tracking IDs, so issues can be diagnosed quickly.
 - **Ease of Deployment**: GitHub Actions CI/CD pipeline automates building, testing, and deploying to Azure Web Apps.
+- **Validation**: New and updated member emails must be unique.
+Attempts to create or change to an email that’s already registered will return 400 Bad Request with a clear message.

 ## 🛠️ Getting Started